roackb2/syncbox/README.md

 3. AWS CLI:
 Makefile commands rely on AWS Command Line Tools to communicate with AWS.

-4. AWS S3:
+4. AWS Access Key:
-The server defaults to store files in S3, user should have their S3 service ready for development.
+To automat server infrastructure deployment, this project needs AWS access key to communicate with AWS.
+The variable should be set by you as environment variable, so there's no need to worry about confidential leak.
+You could use your account root key or access key of an IAM user that has PowerUserAccess.

-5. MySQL:
+5. AWS Key Pair:
-The server defaults to store relations in MySQL database, you could user AWS RDS for this.
+You need to create a key pair named `sb-server` to automate deployment of the infrastructure, this is because Terraform currently don't support creating key pair, and this should be the only step that you need to accomplish on AWS web console.

 6. Environment Variables:
 The server and client takes some environment variables to identify server host, storage, database ip, etc.

 7. Terraform:
-This project use Terraform to deploy infra on AWS.
+This project uses [Terraform](https://www.terraform.io/) to deploy infra on AWS, you could visit the website to download it or use package manager to install.

 ## Steps
 * `go get github.com/roackb2/syncbox`